danikaze/nextjs-boilerplate/README.md

 The only thing to do in [reducers/index.ts](./store/reducers/index.ts) which provides the global reducer file, is to fill the `combinedReducer` with the list of your context/container reducers.

 The resulting reducer will be combined with the special [hydrateReducer](./store/reducers/hydrate.ts) which is required by [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper#state-reconciliation-during-hydration).

+### CSS Modules/sass/scss

+Next.js supports this styles with static optimization just setting up a few things.
+It's already done here.
+For more sass customization, you can edit the [next.config.js](./next.config.js) where it says `sassOptions`.

 ### Material-UI